Women of Watercolor:

 • composition - value sketches, color schemes

-• the importance of variation- lights and darks, warms and cools, hard and soft edges, size and distance between objects
+• the importance of variation- lights and darks, warms and cools, and hard and soft edges, size and distance between objects

 • exploring watercolor techniques -glazing, wet in wet, softening edges, lifting, masking, scraping, salt, brush work, washes